 How to find the right agent to ace your spring sale.

-With the spring selling season only weeks away, if you’re thinking of putting your property on the market, now is the time to start planning for your sale.
+The spring selling season might still be a few months away, but if you’re thinking of putting your property on the market this spring, now is the time to start planning for your sale.
 That way, once the weather warms up and the buyers are out in force you will be ready to hit the ground running.

 One of the most critical aspects of a successful sale is listing with the right agent.
 There might be lots of agents in your area, but how do you choose the right one?